rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 So in my push to cover more territory on the blog, I decided the day had arrived to try Briones Regional Park.
 I've run through it just once before, and it was… great.
 Stopping to think about it, I couldn't figured out why I hadn't returned.

-I mapped out a route for about a half marathon, allowing for some creating routefinding along the way, grabbed a water bottle and a couple energy gels, and headed out the door.
+I mapped out a route for about a half marathon, allowing for some creative routefinding along the way, grabbed a water bottle and a couple energy gels, and headed out the door.

 <span data-behavior="anchor" data-feature-index="0" data-mile-position="0"></span>